Understanding the Differences: European vs. American Dobermans

 When looking for a Doberman, whether European or American, it's crucial to identify ethical breeders.
 Here are some indicators of responsible breeding practices:

-3. Openness and Transparency: Ethical breeders are transparent about their breeding practices and health testing results.
-They are willing to answer questions and provide detailed information about the puppies and their lineage.
+• Responsiveness: Ethical breeders are willing to answer questions and provide detailed information about the puppies and their lineage.

 Marie-Luise Smith